How to Build Bigger Shoulders: The Side-Delt-First Guide to Wider, Fuller Delts

 Practically, for the side delt:

-• Favor cross-body or behind-the-body cable raises, where tension is highest as the arm starts from a stretched position across or behind your torso.
+- Favor cross-body or behind-the-body cable raises, where tension is highest as the arm starts from a stretched position across or behind your torso.

-• Use lean-away dumbbell raises so the load stays on the muscle lower in the range instead of dropping to zero at the bottom.
+- Use lean-away dumbbell raises so the load stays on the muscle lower in the range instead of dropping to zero at the bottom.

-• On rear-delt flys, let the arms travel fully across the body on the return to get a real stretch before each rep.
+- On rear-delt flys, let the arms travel fully across the body on the return to get a real stretch before each rep.

 This connects back to the cable-versus-dumbbell point: cables shine partly because they keep loading the stretched bottom of the raise that dumbbells leave unloaded — even if, over eight weeks, both got the job done.4

-The Exercises to Skip (or Fix)
+The Exercises to Assess or Modify

 Progression: Give Your Delts a Reason to Grow